 What Do The Best Corporate Travel Programs Have in Common?

-One very big driver with all of the change we are seeing is the fact that our largest traveling population is Millennials.
-The reason this is important is because these travelers now represent middle and senior management in most organizations.
-Millennials are corporate decision makers.
-And the way Millennials purchase and use products and services differ significantly from their predecessors.
-As a result, when we think about optimizing our corporate travel programs we always recommend a yearly review from top to bottom and an honest program evaluation.
-This fundamental shift in user behavior requires us to take an even closer look at corporate travel best practices and what the best programs have in common.
+Even in normal times, when we think about optimizing our corporate travel programs we always recommend a yearly review from top to bottom and an honest program evaluation.
+But today, this fundamental shift in user behavior and supplier strategy requires us to take an even closer look at corporate travel best practices and what the best programs have in common.